 Reading the fine print of a contract is also a perfect way to verify if their bid is transparent to a supplier.
 If they make statements that are not confirmed or contradicted by the loan contract, before final arrangements have been made, ask for clarity, and suggest switching providers.

 If your lender allows it, one of the best ways to ensure you don’t skip monthly loan payments is to set up automatic payments.
 Some companies can also provide borrowers who use automated payment methods with lower monthly payments.
-To help you keep on top of payments, you can also set up a calendar alert.
+To help you stay on top of payments, you can also set up a calendar alert.

-Applying for your first loan You Find
+6. Applying for your first loan, you find

 When shopping for a personal loan online, it may be tempting to take the first loan you apply for, but doing so means you might miss out on a better offer.
 Bear in mind that a financial obligation is a loan.
 The more time you spend choosing the right supplier, the happier you will be with that dedication.